Greek PM says won't back down from red lines in EU/IMF talks

 ATHENS Greek Prime Minister Alexis Tsipras said on Friday his government would not back down from its red lines in negotiations with its foreign lenders but said a deal must be reached soon following months of talks.

-Athens is fast running out of cash and talks with European Union and IMF lenders on more aid have been deadlocked over their demands for Greece to implement reforms, including pension cuts and labor market liberalization.
+Athens is fast running out of cash and talks with European Union and IMF lenders on more aid have been deadlocked over their demands for Greece to implement reforms, including pension cuts and labour market liberalisation.

 "The deal must close there is no doubt about it," Tsipras told a conference.
 "However, some cannot have in the back of their minds the idea that, as time goes by, the Greek side's resilience will be tested and its red lines will fade out.